Marc C. Breckenridge

 David coordinates multiple collaborative projects including programs developed by the UASI (Homeland Security) Interoperable Communications Committee, 800 MHz Radio Consortium, and Geographic Information Systems Departmental Liaison and Project Oversight committees.
 In addition, he serves as Washtenaw County's alternate member on the Hazardous Materials Response Team Authority Board and Local Emergency Planning Committee, and acts on behalf of the Emergency Management Director in his absence.

 David earned a Bachelor's degree in Communications Technology with a minor in Graphic Design from Eastern Michigan University and is a certified Hazardous Materials Technician and Michigan Professional Emergency Manager.
 David has received a Meritorious Service Commendation, three Sheriff's Unit Citations, a Service and Program Improvement Citation for the creation and implementation of the Metro Dispatch Academy Training Program and was awarded Emergency Services Supervisor of the year.

 Denise has been with the division since 1982.
 She was previously with the County's Community Mental Health division for five years.
 Denise coordinates numerous record keeping projects, tracks accounts, and is liaison to various county business activities.
 Denise staffs and helps the Director coordinate Homeland Security Task Force and Hazardous Materials Response Team Authority board meetings and activities.
 She is a graduate of the Dale Carnegie course, is cross-trained in radiological protection, and is a Michigan Professional Emergency Manager.

-Joan has been with the division as the Washtenaw/Livingston Medical Control Authority Board staff since 1996.
+Joan has been with the division as coordinator for the Washtenaw/Livingston Medical Control Authority Board since 1996.
 She was previously with St. Joseph Mercy Hospital in Ann Arbor as an Administrative Assistant in the Emergency Business Office and then with the newly established Emergency Residency Program Office.
 Joan's responsibilities include coordinating meetings, insuring clearance requirements for EMS personnel and day-to-day office operations.
 She is a graduate of Washtenaw Community College and is a licensed Emergency Medical Technician.